USS Bugara: 7–15 August 1945

 Bugara started a southbound transit of Lombok Strait at 19:00 on 12 August 1945, clearing the passage three hours later.
 She then set course for Fremantle, Australia.
 During her passage through the Indian Ocean from Lombok Strait to Fremantle, hostilities with Japan ended on 15 August 1945.

 Schade received a Bronze Star Medal for his command of Bugara during her highly successful third patrol, one he remembered as "one of the most colorful to be made during the war."
-During the patrol, Bugara sank of 57 small ships with an aggregate gross register tonnage of 5,284.
-Her victims included 12 junks totaling 1,162 gross register tons, 24 schooners totalling 3,057 gross register tons, 16 coastal cargo ships totaling 489 gross register tons, three "sea trucks" totaling 156 gross register tons, a 400-gross register ton naval auxiliary, and a 20-gross register ton terengganu.
+During the patrol, Bugara sank 57 small ships with an aggregate gross register tonnage of 5,284.
+Her victims included 12 junks totaling 1,162 gross register tons, 24 schooners totaling 3,057 gross register tons, 16 coastal cargo ships totaling 489 gross register tons, three "sea trucks" totaling 156 gross register tons, a 400-gross register ton naval auxiliary, and a 20-gross register ton terengganu.
 Bugara and her crew received the Submarine Combat Patrol insignia for the patrol.